howerj/libforth/libforth.md

 * Port this to a micro controller, and a Linux kernel module device
 * Routines for saving and loading the image should be made
+* If the word size is the same as the machine size it all memory address, such as those passed to load and store, should be actual addresses.
+Implementing this would probably mean *only* supporting the machines natural word length.
+* Experiment with different names for [FORTH][] words, shorter words could be used such as:

+        s       swap
+        d       dup
+        D       drop
+        h       here
+        t       tuck
+        n       nip
+        o       over
+        {       begin
+        }       until
+        r       rot
+        -r      -rot
+        2d      2dup
+        2D      2drop

 [Forth]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29
 [Wikipedia]: https://en.wikipedia.org/wiki/Forth_%28programming_language%29